vmware-automation/solutions-import-beta/Oracle-WebLogic-Server 12c-Non-Clustered-Service.xml.md

 Download the  "WebLogic Server installer"(Rename the WebLogic Server installer to webLogicInstaller.bin),"demoapp.war" and  keep it in your local web server folder.

 ###Deployment steps:

-After importing Service in Application Director, you can start using it to deploy applications.
+After importing Blueprint in vFabric Application Director, you can proceed with application deployment.
 The basic steps are as follows:

-Step 1:
+Step 1: Map the logical template with Cloud  template (Physical Template).

-	1. Create a new Application.

-    2. On the Blueprint canvas, drag and drop the supported OS template from the Logical Templates menu.

-    3. From the Services menu, drag and drop this service to OS template.

-    4. Save the Application.
+Step 2: Navigate to Applications Tab and open the imported Application.

-Step 2: Deployment Environment tab will be displayed.
-Enter proper property values as per your environment and click next.
+Step 3: Enter required property values appropriate to your environment.

-Step 3: Application Properties -> Service tab
+		a.Application Properties -> Service tab -> Weblogic

-			i.
-Weblogic:

-				a. nfs_path: Enter the nfs path for the WebLogic Server installer
+			i. nfs_path: Enter the nfs path for the WebLogic Server installer

 ![alt tag](https://raw.github.com/vmware-applicationdirector/solutions-import-beta/Oracle-WebLogic-Server-12c-Non-Clustered-Service-50/Oracle-WebLogic-Server-12c-Non-Clustered-Service-properties2.png)

-Step 4: Application Properties -> Application Component tab
+		b.
+Application Properties -> Application Component tab -> DemoApp

-			i.
-DemoApp:

-				a. war_file: Enter the nfs path for the demoapp.war file
+			i. war_file: Enter the nfs path for the demoapp.war file

 ![alt tag](https://raw.github.com/vmware-applicationdirector/solutions-import-beta/Oracle-WebLogic-Server-12c-Non-Clustered-Service-50/Oracle-WebLogic-Server-12c-Non-Clustered-Service-properties1.png)

+Step 4: Save the Application and proceed for deployment

 ###Blueprint Canvas diagram for your reference: